floatdrop/create-error-class/readme.md

 Class name of Error Object.

-#### constructor
+#### setup
 Type: `function`

-Function, that will be called after each Error object is created from constructor with context of Error object.
+Setup function, that will be called after each Error object is created from constructor with context of Error object.

 ## License